ironsmile/euterpe/README.md

 }
 ```

-For the moment there are two possible values for the `by` parameter.
-Consequently there are two types of `data` that can be returned: "artist" and "album" (which is the **default**).
+For the moment there are three possible values for the `by` parameter.
+Consequently there are two types of `data` that can be returned: "artist", "song" and "album" (which is the **default**).

 **by=artist**